 - If an employee has an employment contract specifying the grounds for termination, the employee cannot be fired in violation of that contract (this includes a collective bargaining agreement negotiated by a union in the employee’s workplace).

 Prohibited employer discrimination against evacuees: Texas law also prohibits discrimination for participation in an emergency evacuation.
-An employer may not discharge or discriminate against an employee who leaves the employee’s place of employment to participate in a general public evacuation ordered under an emergency evacuation order.
+An employer may not discharge or discriminate against an employee who leaves their place of employment to participate in a general public evacuation ordered under an emergency evacuation order.
 Tex.
 Lab.
-Code § 22.002.Emergency services personnel (including fire fighters, police officers, emergency medical technicians, and other individuals who are required to provide services for the benefit of the general public in emergency situations) are exempt from this provision.
+Code § 22.002.Emergency services personnel (including firefighters, police officers, emergency medical technicians, and other individuals who are required to provide services for the benefit of the general public in emergency situations) are exempt from this provision.
 Tex.
 Lab.
 Code § 22.004.

 In addition, the Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA), 38 U.S.C. §§ 4301–4333, makes it unlawful for an employer to deny initial employment, reemployment, promotion, or any benefit of employment to a person who is obligated to perform in a uniformed service, including the Reserves and National Guard.
 This includes a call to active duty as a result of a national emergency.
-For further information, see “Your Rights Under USERRA.
+See Your Rights Under USERRA.

-J. Unpaid Leave Entitlement
+H. Unpaid Leave Entitlement

-Employees are eligible if they:
+Employees are eligible if:

-1. have worked for their employer for at least twelve months (need not be consecutive);
+- they have worked for their employer for at least twelve months (need not be consecutive);

-2. worked at least 1,250 hours over the year preceding their need for leave; and
+- they worked at least 1,250 hours over the year preceding their need for leave; and

 The FMLA permits employees to take leave on an intermittent basis or to work a reduced schedule under certain circumstances.
-For the duration of FMLA leave, the employer must maintain the employee’s health coverage under any group health plan.
+The employer must maintain the employee’s health coverage under any group health plan for the duration of FMLA leave.

-Q. 6-1 What is unemployment compensation?
+Q. 6-1 -- What is unemployment compensation?

-Q. 6-2 How do I qualify for unemployment insurance benefits?
+Q. 6-2 -- How do I qualify for unemployment insurance benefits?

 To be eligible for regular (non-disaster) unemployment compensation in Texas, you

 a. must have earned sufficient wages to qualify for benefits in the “base period”;

-2. must be unemployed or partially unemployed;
+b. must be unemployed or partially unemployed;

-3. cannot have been fired for misconduct or voluntarily quit without good cause;
+c. cannot have been fired for misconduct or voluntarily quit without good cause;

 d. must be able and available to work; and

-Q. 6-3 What is Disaster Unemployment Assistance, or DUA?
+Q. 6-3 -- What is Disaster Unemployment Assistance, or DUA?

-Q. 6-4 How do I qualify for Disaster Unemployment Assistance?
+Q. 6-4 -- How do I qualify for Disaster Unemployment Assistance?

 If you are an unemployed U.S. national or qualified alien, you might qualify for DUA if you:

-1. have applied for and used all regular unemployment benefits from any state or do not qualify for unemployment benefits;
+a. have applied for and used all regular unemployment benefits from any state or do not qualify for unemployment benefits;

-2. worked or were self-employed or were scheduled to begin work or self-employment in the disaster area; and
+b. worked or were self-employed or were scheduled to begin work or self-employment in the disaster area; and

-a. can no longer work or perform services because of physical damage or destruction to the place of employment as a direct result of the disaster;
+i. can no longer work or perform services because of physical damage or destruction to the place of employment as a direct result of the disaster;

-b. can no longer work because the individual is not able to reach the place of employment as a result of the disaster;
+ii. can no longer work because the individual is not able to reach the place of employment as a result of the disaster;

-c. the workplace is inaccessible due to closures by federal, state, or local officials;
+iii. the workplace is inaccessible due to closures by federal, state, or local officials;

-d. cannot perform work or self-employment because of an injury as a direct result of the disaster; or
+iv. cannot perform work or self-employment because of an injury as a direct result of the disaster; or

 v. became the breadwinner or major supporter of a household because of the death of the head of the household as a result of the disaster; and

-3. establish that the work or self-employment you can no longer perform was your primary source of income.
+c. establish that the work or self-employment you can no longer perform was your primary source of income.

-Disaster Unemployment Assistance for Noncitizens:
+Disaster Unemployment Assistance for Noncitizens

-a. lawfully admitted for permanent residence in the United States at the time such services were performed;
+i. lawfully admitted for permanent residence in the United States at the time such services were performed;

-b. lawfully present for purposes of performing such services; or
+ii. lawfully present for purposes of performing such services; or

-c. permanently residing in the United States under color of law at the time such services were performed.
+iii. permanently residing in the United States under color of law at the time such services were performed.

-Q. 6-5 How do I file for Unemployment Insurance (UI) or Disaster Unemployment Assistance (DUA)?
+Q. 6-5 -- How do I file for Unemployment Insurance (UI) or Disaster Unemployment Assistance (DUA)?

 Apply to TWC online or by phone.
 You will need to provide the business name and address of your employer, the first and last dates of employment, the number of hours worked, rate of pay, and your social security number or alien registration number if you are not a US citizen or national.

 To receive DUA benefits, you must submit proof of employment with the employer that was affected by the disaster (a pay stub, earnings statement, written statement from your employer or notarized statement from a co-worker) to the TWC within twenty-one (21) days of the date the DUA application is filed.
-Failure to submit the required documentation within the twenty-one-day time period may result in denial of eligibility for DUA.
-For more detailed information, see the TWC page on DUA.
+If you do not submit the required documentation within the 21-day period, your eligibility for DUA might be denied.
+See the TWC’s information on DUA.

-Q. 6-6 How do I get proof of prior wages or earnings?
+Q. 6-6 -- How do I get proof of prior wages or earnings?

 To obtain proof from the Internal Revenue Service (IRS) of prior income/earnings, file IRS Form 4506-T, Request for Transcript of Tax Return, with the IRS.
 Write in the name of the disaster, for example “DISASTER [name of storm],” in red letters across the top of the forms to expedite processing.
 Submit the form according to the instructions.
 For help, call the IRS Disaster Assistance Hotline at (866) 562-5227.
 The IRS Resource Guide has links to Disaster Assistance and Emergency Relief Programs.

-Q. 6-7 Are unemployment insurance benefits taxable?
+Q. 6-7 -- Are unemployment insurance benefits taxable?

 Yes.
 Any UI benefits, including federal DUA benefits, are taxable income.
-You will be issued a Form 1099-G at the end of January showing the amount of benefits paid to you, as well as any federal income tax withheld at the time the benefits were paid.
+You will be issued a Form 1099-G at the end of January the following year showing the amount of benefits paid to you, as well as any federal income tax withheld at the time the benefits were paid.
 The amount on the 1099-G will not show credit for any repayments made for overpaid benefits.
 If you repaid any benefits, be sure to keep records of payments, such as reimbursement receipts or canceled check notices, to make adjustments to your taxable income when you file your tax returns.

 Q. 6-8 -- What DUA benefits are available?

-Q. 6-9 Where can I get help finding new employment?
+Q. 6-9 -- Where can I get help finding new employment?